nomandoc/nomandoc.github.io/README.md

 # Viacheslav Andreenkov, MD
 ![Viacheslav-Andreenkov](https://rmanpo.ru/upload/iblock/308/3dwjbg97d9vxy96wsm7zwfw3rgllmjqb.JPG)
 # About
 I am a software developer, a ML engineer, a scientist, and an anesthesiologist-resuscitator.
-I effectively combine both professions by launching IT projects based on medical clinics.
+I effectively combine those professions by launching IT projects based on medical clinics.
 My experience in medicine makes me an indispensable member of the development team: I understand what the customer wants and know how to implement it most effectively.
 I write mainly in C# and Python, but I often have to use other related languages and tools.
 # Skills
 ## Technical Skills
 C ‒ 9 years